munhitsu/django-dowser/README.markdown

 About
 =====
 Based on: [dowser](http://www.aminus.net/wiki/Dowser)
+Original dowser was wsgi enabled.
+Unfortunatelly not all django hosting solutions provide wsgi.
+In daily development the most common usage pattern is ./manage.py runserver which defenetly is not wsgi.
+That's the story why this fork was created.

-Ported as an easy to install django app to debug your memory leaks.
+The target of this project is to maintain easy to use and install django app to debug your memory leaks.

-Following extensions has been made:
+Following enhancements have been implemented on top of original dowser:
 - long term analysis, 1m, 1h, 1d, 4w buffers
 - optimization by moving from lists to python deque
 - server load optimization by moving charts to google chart